Lewis Robards: Biography

 After his first marriage was a closed book, Lewis Robards married Hannah Winn.
 They had ten children together before Robards died in 1814.
 In the account of Little, "A year or so after the granting of his divorce Captain Robards married a lovely refined woman, whom he took to his Mercer county home.
 Happily mated, he realized his brightest dreams of domestic life.
 His children grew up around him, and fulfilled all reasonable parental hopes.
 A home on a farm of broad acres in the Blue Grass region of Kentucky in the first half of the nineteenth century was quite enough to realize all the aspirations of the home-loving heart."

-His sister, Sarah "Sally" Robards was the wife of Jack Jouett, whose ride to warn legislators, including Patrick Henry and Thomas Jefferson of Tartleton's plan to kidnap them at Monticello, is considered more prolific than Paul Revere's midnight ride.
-Their son, Lewis's nephew, Matthew Harris Jouett, was an American portraitist who studied under Gilbert Stuart.

 Lewis Robards v.
 Andrew Jackson

 One of Robards' descendants, grandson William J. Robards, defended his grandfather's honor into the 20th century, as retold by the Louisville Herald in 1904:

 "Andrew Jackson despoiled my grandfather's home, stole his wife and married that woman two years before a divorce had been obtained," exclaimed Mr. Robards with emphasis, "and this after receiving the hospitalities of my grandfather's home.
 My grandfather was one of the highly esteemed men of his time in Kentucky, and his family was one of the most prominent in the territory, equal to, if not better, than that of the woman to whom he first married."

 The relationship between Jackson and Robards is the least understood aspect of the triangle.